hn5092/KAP-manual/en/model/computed_column/overview.en.md

 ![](images/computed_column_en.3.png)

 #### Explicit Query vs. Implicit Query

-A computed column is logically appended to the table's column list after creation.
+**Query:** A computed column is logically appended to the table's column list after creation.
 You can query the computed column as if it was a normal column as long as it is pre-calculated in a Cube.

+When **query pushdown** is enabled and there is no cube can be hit on for your query on computed column, KAP will analyze the query and translate the computed column to the original formula.
+Continuing with the previous example, if you query `select sum(total_amount) from kylin_sales` when there is no Cube ready to answer, and query pushdown is enabled, this query will be translated into `select sum(price * item_count) from kylin_sales`, and be pushed down to underlying SQL on Hadoop engine.

-Or if query pushdown is enabled in KAP, you can query the computed column directly regardless of whether the Cube containing the computed column is ready.
-Continuing with the last example, if you created and built a cube containing measure `sum(total_amount)`, KAP can answer queries like `select sum(total_amount) from kylin_sales`.
+**Explicit Query**: If you created and built a cube containing measure `sum(total_amount)`, KAP can answer queries like `select sum(total_amount) from kylin_sales`.
 We call it **Explicit Query** on computed columns.

-Or, the your can pretend that computed column is invisible from the table, and still use the expression behind the computed column to query.
+**Implicit Query:** your can pretend that computed column is invisible from the table, and still use the expression behind the computed column to query.
 Continuing with the last example, when your query `select sum(price * item_count) from kylin_sales`, KAP will analyze the query and figure out that expression in `price * item_count` is replaceable by an existing computed column named `total_amount`.
 For better performance KAP will try to translate your original query to `select sum(total_amount) from kylin_sales`.
 We call it **Implicit Query** on computed columns.

-When query pushdown is enabled and there is no cube can be hit on for your query on computed column, KAP will analyze the query and translate the computed column to the original formula.
-Continuing with the previous example, if you query `select sum(total_amount) from kylin_sales` when there is no Cube ready to answer, and query pushdown is enabled, this query will be translated into `select sum(price * item_count) from kylin_sales`, and be pushed down to underlying SQL on Hadoop engine.

 Implicit Query is **enabled** by default.
 To disable it you'll need to remove `kylin.query.transformers=io.kyligence.kap.query.util.ConvertToComputedColumn` in `KYLIN_HOME/conf/kylin.properties`

-#### Rules on using Computed Column

-- Computed column must be defined on a fact table.
-- Expression of computed column supports across a fact table or a dimension table.
-- It's allowed to use any column from any tables in current model to consist computed column's expression.
-- Under one project, there is one-to-one mapping between computed column and expression defined.
-That means under different models, computed column with same name can be defined on the condition that two computed columns share the same expression.
-- Under one project, computed column cannot duplicate with any other column in current model.
-- If a user has been restricted access to the column that is used in the expression of a computed column, the user will not be able to query the computed column either.

 ### Advanced Functions